SkyN9ne/UEFIBlackLotus/README.md

 # BlackLotus
 BlackLotus is an innovative UEFI Bootkit designed specifically for Windows.
-It incorporates a built-in Secure Boot bypass and Ring0/Kernel protection to safeguard against any attempts at removal.
+It incorporates a built-in Secure Boot bypass and Ring-0 / Kernel-mode protection to safeguard against any attempts at removal.
 This software serves the purpose of functioning as an HTTP Loader.
-Thanks to its robust persistence, there is no necessity for frequent updates of the Agent with new encryption methods.
-Once deployed, traditional antivirus software will be incapable of scanning and eliminating it.
-The software comprises two primary components: the Agent, which is installed on the targeted device, and the Web Interface, utilized by administrators to manage the bots.
+Thanks to it's robust persistence, there is no necessity for frequent updates of the Agent with new encryption methods.
+Once deployed, traditional antivirus software will be incapable of scanning and / or removing it.
+The software comprises two primary components: the Agent, which is installed on the targeted device, and the Web Interface, utilized by C&C Administrators to manage the bots.
 In this context, a bot refers to a device equipped with the installed Agent.

-**FYI**: This version of BlackLotus (v2) has removed baton drop, and replaced the original version SHIM loaders with bootlicker.
+**FYI**: This version of BlackLotus (v2) has removed baton drop, and replaced the original version SHIM loaders with ```bootlicker```.
 UEFI loading, infection and post-exploitation persistence are all the same.

 ## General
 - Written in C and x86asm
-- Utilizes on Windows API, NTAPI, EFIAPI (NO 3rd party libraries used),
+- Utilizes only Windows API, NTAPI, EFIAPI (NO 3rd party libraries used),
 - NO CRT (C Runtime Library).
-- Compiled binary including the user-mode loader is only 80kb in size
+- Compiled binary including the user-mode loader is only 80kB in size
 - Uses secure HTTPS C2 communication by using RSA and AES encryption
 - Dynamic configuration